top of page

 Portion of 1816 map showing the Hamilton presence in West Philadelphia and in Bush Hill

-The mansion was purchased by Isaac Macauley in 1818 for use as an oil cloth manufacturing, then by Thomas Potter for same.
+The Bush Hill mansion was purchased by Isaac Macauley in 1818 for use as in oil cloth manufacturing, then by Thomas Potter for same.
 Potter sold the mansion in 1871 during the street-widening project on Spring Garden Street.
 It was demolished shortly later.

-As far as the lands, William Hamilton died in 1813 and left the Bush Hill estate and other lands to his son James, who himself died in 1817 intestate and without children.
+As far as the lands, William Hamilton died in 1813.
 The division of the estate and settling of debts took several years, but family members were each assigned parcels.
 The Hamilton name lives on with Hamilton Walk on Penn's campus, Andrew Hamilton Public School at 5640 Spruce Street, and Hamilton Street which extends from 9th to 22nd Streets and from 31st to 39th Street.
 Andrew Hamilton, the Philadelphia lawyer, was originally buried at Bush Hill, but was reinterred in the small cemetery adjacent to Christ Church where his grave marker is still clearly visible.

 The Philadelphia Lawyer resting behind Christ Church